AntonioMarcel/odin-project-bootcamp/flexbox/growing-shrinking/README.md

 - flex-basis: auto → base size comes from content or width.
 - flex-basis: 0% (or flex-basis: 0) → base size is zero, so all growth comes only from flex-grow.

-# Flex 1 and flex auto
+# Flex: number and flex: auto
 - flex: 1 -> shorthand for: flex: 1 1 0.
 - flex: auto -> flex: 1 1 auto.
 - both grow to absorb any free space in the container.